icons8/lunacy-docs/docs/release-notes/index.md

 * <a href="https://apps.apple.com/app/id1582493835" target="_blank">App Store</a> \| [Installer](https://lcdn.icons8.com/setup/Lunacy_8.7.0.dmg)
 * <a href="https://snapcraft.io/lunacy" target="_blank">Snapcraft</a> \| [Installer](https://lcdn.icons8.com/setup/Lunacy_8.7.0.deb)

-### Addressable content
+### Linked design

 ![Addressable content](/public/addressable_content.png)

 Now you can control the appearance of web pages right from Lunacy.
-We introduced the concept of addressable content that you can update in the app and then apply the changes to the web page.
-Addressable content includes:
+We introduced the concept of **linked design** that lets you update design in Lunacy and then apply the changes to the web page.
+This applies to:

 * Texts
 * Images